 The GSTC Accreditation Panel seeks to recognize standards and certification programs that are credible, transparent, impartial, and comply with the GSTC Industry Criteria and GSTC Destination Criteria for sustainable tourism.
-The GSTC Accreditation Panel provides an impartial and independent voice for the GSTC Process relating to the GSTC Integrity Program and operates independently of the GSTC Board and executive staff.
+The GSTC Accreditation Panel provides an impartial and independent voice for the GSTC Process and operates independently of the GSTC Secretariat.
 Current members of the Accreditation Panel are listed below.
 The GSTC Accreditation Panel members have been selected and appointed on the basis of specific qualifications and experience requirements (see Qualifications).

 Cathy Parsons (Assurance Panel Chair)